dsccommunity/Microsoft365DscWorkshop/docs/GettingStarted.md

 - Creates build environments as defined in [Azure.yml](../source/Global/Azure.yml) file.
 - Creates the pipelines for full build, apply and test.

 Please inspect the project.
-You should see the new environments as well as the new agent pool and the pipelines now.
+You should see the new environment(s) as well as the new agent pool and the pipelines now.

 ---